Amicus Briefs

 Seila Law v.
 CFPB

-AMICUS BRIEF SUMMARY – The precedent of this Court does not compel an outcome for either side.
+AMICUS BRIEF SUMMARY – The precedent of this Court did not compel an outcome for either side.
 Although decisions such as Humphrey’s Executor v.
 United States, 295 U.S. 602 (1935), and Morrison v.
-Olson, 487 U.S. 654 (1988), approved statutes that insulate administrative officers from presidential removal, each of those rulings…
+Olson, 487 U.S. 654 (1988), approved statutes insulating administrative officers from presidential removal, each of those rulings…

 Skyworks v.
 CDC